plumatic/plumatic.github.com/_posts/2014-04-08-graph-abstractions-for-structured-computation.markdown

 ### Supporting related use cases

 Sometimes we want to run different variants or subsets of a general type of computation.
-For instance, when a new user joins Prismatic, we generate topic suggestions from Twitter shares by extracting topics from linked URLs.
+For instance, when a new user joins, we generate topic suggestions from Twitter shares by extracting topics from linked URLs.
 This is the same complex computation carried out by *a portion of* our normal document processing pipeline, but in this case we don't care about other steps such as extracting the best image.
 These topic suggestions must be *fast* -- we need to run them over hundreds of URLs in just seconds --- so we'd like to avoid doing any unnecessary work (e.g., image extraction and thumbnail generation).
 But manually refactoring a hand-written `url->doc` function to support this `url->topics` and related use-cases would lead to a huge mess of complexity overhead (often involving a copy-paste job).

 With Graph, however, we get such related uses cases for free.
 Since a Graph only describes the structure of a computation without committing to unnecessary details about which steps are actually executed and when, it's trivial to just run a portion of a Graph (e.g., `topics` and its ancestors) and skip the rest of the nodes.
 We can also just use the built-in `graph/lazy-compile` compiler to generate a version of `url->doc` that returns a doc where fields are computed on demand, and unused results have almost no additional cost.